modernmt/modernmt/INSTALL.md

 # Option 2 - Install Binaries on Your Server

-This release was tested on a clean Ubuntu 14.04 server from Amazon AWS.
-AMI: Ubuntu Server 14.04 LTS (HVM), SSD Volume Type -  ami-accff2b1
+This release was tested on a clean Ubuntu 16.04 server from Amazon AWS (AMI: Ubuntu Server 16.04 LTS (HVM), SSD Volume Type - ami-cd0f5cb6).

 For training >100M words we suggest to use this instance: c3.4xlarge (30GB RAM, 16 core, circa $0.90/hour)